ani-90/Knowledge-News-App/README.md

 # Rudh Reads

 An AI-powered daily reading app for educated Indian readers.
 Every morning at 7 AM IST, a LangGraph pipeline runs 7 domain agents in parallel — fetching, filtering, and summarising the day's most relevant news across Finance, Politics, AI & Tech, Law, Health, Fashion, and Dharma.
-This is a fully functional Flutter Mobile App in which the feed is surfaed with per-article quizzes and a grounded debate mode.
+This is a fully functional Flutter Mobile App in which the feed is surfaced with per-article quizzes and a grounded debate mode.

 ---